 Marketers need to future-proof their digital strategy by optimising their site for searches on mobile.
-Mobile searches have exceeded desktop searches as of 2018, plus Google has switched to a mobile-first index.
-So, if you’ve ignored mobile SEO previously, it’s time for a change.
+Mobile searches have exceeded desktop searches each year since 2018.
+Plus, Google has switched to a mobile-first index.
+So, if you've ignored mobile SEO previously, it’s time for a change.

-The best way to optimise your site is to review and improve the speed of your site, implementing designs that focus on the content that shows ‘above the fold’ of the page, introduce the site search feature and display your call-to-action higher up on the page.
+The best ways to optimise your site is to review and improve the speed of your site, implementing designs that focus on the content that shows ‘above the fold’ of the page, introduce the site search feature and display your call-to action higher up on the page.

 Run your site through Google's mobile-friendly test and review the results.
 Make a decision around investing time and energy into the mobile version of your site.
 Another reliable way of checking your site's capability is using SEMrush.com to generate a report on your site's performance.
 Finally, don’t forget to simply browse your site on a mobile device as if you were a new visitor.
 What needs to change?

 Everything You Need to Know About The Best Performing Digital Marketing Channels of 2021